Lectionary 323: Description

 The text is written in Greek minuscule letters, in one column per page, 18 lines per page.
 The ink is brown.

 The codex contains weekday Gospel lessons.
-318, 321 and 323 sometimes agree with each other in departing form the ordinary weekday Church lessons.
+318, 321 and 323 sometimes agree with each other in departing from the ordinary weekday Church lessons.

 History

-Scrivener dated the manuscript to the 12th century, Gregory dated it to the 13th century.
+Scrivener dated the manuscript to the 12th century, and Gregory dated it to the 13th century.
 It has been assigned by the Institute for New Testament Textual Research to the 13th century.

 It was purchased from Spyridon P. Lambros from Athens, on 26 March 1859 (along with lectionaries 321, 322, and 324).

 The manuscript was added to the list of New Testament manuscripts by Frederick Henry Ambrose Scrivener (271e) and Caspar René Gregory (number 323e).
 Gregory saw it in 1883.

-The manuscript was mentioned by Catalogue of Additions to the Manuscripts in the British Museum, 1854-1875, by M. Richard.
+The manuscript was mentioned in Catalogue of Additions to the Manuscripts in the British Museum, 1854-1875, by M. Richard.

 The codex is housed at the British Library (Add MS 22743) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).